unitaryfund/qrack/README.md

 emcmake cmake -DENABLE_RDRAND=OFF -DENABLE_PTHREAD=OFF -DUINTPOW=5 ..
 ```

-`-DQBCAPPOW=10` could be added to the above to support high-width stabilizer and Schmidt decomposition cases, with the appropriate build of the Boost headers for the toolchain.
+`-DUINTPOW=5` is optional, but WASM RAM limitations currently preclude >=32 qubits of potentially entangled state vector, so 64 bit ket addressing is not necessary.
+However, `-DQBCAPPOW=10` could be added to the above to support high-width stabilizer and Schmidt decomposition cases, with the appropriate build of the Boost headers for the toolchain.

 ## Compiling to C from WASM